-In 2012, the MPIDB, with co-funding from the President's Emergency Fund for AIDS Relief (PEPFAR), funded nine grants to assess optimal ways to implement interventions to prevent perinatal HIVIV transmission in developing countries.
+In 2012, MPIDB, with co-funding from the U.S. President’s Emergency Fund for AIDS Relief (PEPFAR), funded nine grants to assess optimal ways to implement interventions to prevent perinatal HIV transmission in developing countries.
 MPIDB is working with the Fogarty International Center to bring these international researchers together with developing country implementers and public health professionals to share information about the studies and facilitate rapid implementation of successful projects.
 Read more about the Implementation Science Project.

 Investigators with the MPIDB-funded NICHD International Site Development Initiative (NISDI) determined distinct viral load thresholds in children receiving therapy that identify children at increased risk of developing HIV-related clinical illnesses despite treatment.

 A separate study by NISDI Brazilian scientists evaluated adherence to antiretroviral therapy during pregnancy and postpartum, finding that adherence to treatment significantly decreased after delivery, indicating a need for additional support to women postpartum.